jwplayer/southpaw/README.md

 Similar to the state, Southpaw is built around Kafka for the log store.
 The topic config is different from the normal config.
 All topic config is under the topics entry.
 Underneath that are one or more sections that should match the entity names of the different normalized entities from the relations file.
 In addition to those is a "default" section.
 Each topic created gets its config by taking the default section and then using the section corresponding to its entity as overrides for the default options.
 Most options come directly from the Kafka consumer/producer config, but there are a few added by Southpaw:

+* filter.class - When specified, allows filtering of incoming records.
+Records can be marked for deletion, skipping, or updating.
 * jackson.serde.class - The full class name of the deserialized object created by the JacksonSerde class
 * key.serde.class - The full name of the serde class for the record key
 * poll.timeout - The Kafka consumer poll() timeout in milliseconds